premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-30.What is the proxy pattern, and what does it do?
+30.What is the proxy pattern, and what does it do?p1 repeated

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)